 Funding is provided from citizen donations collected through fees associated with the sale of Michigan’s Water Quality Protection License Plates under Public Act 74 of 2000.
 By law, these funds are to be used for water quality protection in Michigan Great Lakes, inland lakes, rivers, and streams.

 The VRSCCP is managed by the Michigan Department of Environmental Quality (DEQ) and is administered under contract by the Great Lakes Commission (GLC).
 The DEQ works cooperatively with the GLC staff, providing overall direction for the program.
 The DEQ makes the final grant award decisions under the VRSCCP.
 Additionally, DEQ staff provides advice and assistance to volunteers on technical issues and considerations for the proposed projects.

 NEW Volunteer River, Stream and Creek Cleanup Program Factsheet

-NEW: The 2014 Grant Application Package (GAP) to apply for a 2014 VRSCCP grant is now available.
-Please visit our online application page to download the GAP and submit your application.
+NEW The 2017 Grant Application Package (GAP) to apply for a 2017 VRSCCP grant is now available.
+Please visit the program’s online application page to download the GAP and submit your application.